-Off the motorway, somewhere between one city and the next, there was a town that disappeared at night.
+Somewhere off the motorway, between one city and the next, there was a town that disappeared at night.
 Not literally, of course, but the truth was just as strange.
-The town emitted no light.
-Street lamps had no bulbs.
-There were no TVs, or phones, or anything with big light-up screens.
+The town had no light.
+There were no street lamps, traffic lights, and certainly no TVs or smartphones.
 Strangers driving past in the dark didn’t know there was a town there at all.

 “It’s because of David, isn’t it?”
-Granddad said, bringing her attention back to the call.
+Her granddad’s voice brought her attention back to the call.
 “I don’t care what he thinks, he shouldn’t have married your mother!”

-After a pause, Granddad said, “Did they ever tell you about them moths at school?
-The ones that changed colour because of the smoke in the 1800s?”
+Grumbling, her granddad quickly changed the subject, “Did they ever tell you about them moths at school?
+The ones that turned black because of smoke in the 1800s?”

 “Peppered moths.
 What about them?”

-“You know how they changed because of something we were doing?
+“You know how they changed because of something we did?
 We pumped out smoke, turned trees black, and the moths turned black so they could hide and not get eaten.”

-“No, no. Listen.
+“No, listen.
 You’re missing the point.” he sighed.
 “You know, I tried explaining this to your dad too.”

 Carly’s heart stung.
-“Dad?
-Do…” The unspoken death suddenly out in the open had her struggling for words, but Granddad dropped the subject as quickly as he brought it up.
+Having the unspoken death suddenly out in the open had her struggling for words, but her granddad dropped the subject as quickly as he brought it up.

-“These black peppered moths came about because of a big change.
-Now, what else has changed?
+“These peppery moths came about because of a big change.
+Now, what else has changed recently?
 Tell me.
 Show me you’re listening.”

 “I don’t know.”